icure/icure-kotlin-sdk/docs/PatientApi.md

 <a name="getPatientByHealthcarepartyAndIdentifier"></a>
 # **getPatientByHealthcarepartyAndIdentifier**
-> kotlin.collections.List&lt;PatientDto&gt; getPatientByHealthcarepartyAndIdentifier(hcPartyId, id, system)
+> PatientDto getPatientByHealthcarepartyAndIdentifier(hcPartyId, id, system)

 Get patient by identifier